racket/rhombus/design/class/class.md

 mutable to be useful, the `mutable` keyword is not needed or allowed in a `field` clause.

-The `constructor` clause expects an immediate function in its block.
+Clauses like `method` expect an immediate function.
+It can be written like `fun` (but with `method` or similar form name in place of `fun`), or it can be written as an identifier followed by a block that contains an `entry_point`.
 The `entry_point` syntactic category includes `fun` with the same syntax as its expression form.
-It also includes a `rule` form for simple pattern-matching macro transformations, which is useful with `binding` and `anotation`.
+When a method is declared with `method` or `final` without `override`, then the a method with the same name must not be declared in the superclass, if any.
+When a method is declared with `override`, then it must be declared in the superclass.

+Within a method, `this` refers to the object that was used for the method call.
+A class's fields and methods can be access via `this`, but they also can be referenced directly, including public superclass field and method names.
+When a method argument has the same name as a field or method, then it shadows the field or method.

+Method and fields names must all be distinct, both within a class and taking into account superclass public fields and methods.
+A private field or method name is not visible outside of a class, so it is not required to be distinct from subclass fields and methods.
+All field and methods names can be accessed through an object with `.`, but private field and methods names can only be accessed statically.
+In static mode (i.e., when `use_static` is declared), then a method can only be used in a call form; when dynamic `.` is used to access a method, then it does not have to be a call, and the result of the `.` expression is a closure over the object.

+The `constructor` clause expects an immediate function in its block as an `entry_point`.
+Similarly, `binding` and `anotation` expect a meta-time `entry_point`; the `rule` form serves an `entry_point` for simple pattern-matching macro transformations.
 (When `constructor` is specified, then typically `binding` and `annotation` should also be specified.)
-The `entry_point` for `binding` and `annotation` is a meta-time expression.

 A class is `final` unless `nonfinal` or `extends` is present (i.e., by default, classes do not have subclasses).
 A `nonfinal` clause is